Woman Dies in Arizona Desert After Hike With Cop Who Has History of Lying

 Angela Tramonte had been in Phoenix for less than 24 hours when she was found dead on a hiking trail last Friday.
 Now her friends are asking questions about her relationship with an off-duty cop who was with her that day—and who has a documented history of lying.

-Tramonte, 31, had flown into the city to meet with Dario Dizdar, an off-duty Phoenix Police Officer, fire officials told The Daily Beast on Monday.
+Tramonte, 31, had flown into the city to meet with Dario Dizdar, a Phoenix police officer, fire officials told The Daily Beast on Monday.
 Friends said the pair had been speaking online for two months, and that it was the first time they met in person.

 No one has been charged with any crime in connection with Tramonte’s death, and the cause of her death is listed as “pending” by the local coroner.